 - Adding business value and a competitive advantage.

-While some aspects of compliance training explicitly relate to individual job responsibilities, others may be more generalized and usually apply to almost all the organizations.
+While some aspects of this training explicitly relate to individual job responsibilities, others may be more generalized and usually apply to almost all organizations.
 Similarly, some may be specific to your organization or business only.

 Some of the most commonly addressed topics of compliance training include: